EchoZju/Big-Brother/README.md

 # Big-Brother
-This is the source code of the paper 'Big Brother is Listening: A Comprehensive Evaluation Framework on Ultrasonic Microphone Jammers' Resilience'.
+This is the source code of the paper 'Big Brother is Listening: An Evaluation Framework on Ultrasonic Microphone Jammers' in Infocom 2022.
 The audio data we provided are only for testing our codes, which are not the data we used in our paper.

 ## Evaluation
 The evaluation algrithms are base on https://github.com/schmiph2/pysepm.<br>